 Couscous can be added to salads or served as a side dish with meats and vegetables.

-It can also be combined with vegetables or another grain, such as quinoa, brown rice or farro, to add more nutrients and amino acids to your diet.
+It can also be combined with another grain such as quinoa, brown rice or farro, as well as vegetables, to add more nutrients and amino acids to your diet.

 While couscous contains some nutrients, you should consider a few things before consuming it.

 High in Gluten

 Semolina flour is made by grinding the endosperm of durum wheat.
 It’s considered a high-gluten product.

 Since couscous is made from semolina flour, it contains gluten.
 This makes it off limits for those with a gluten allergy or intolerance.

 Though only about 1% of the population has a gluten intolerance known as celiac disease, it’s thought that 0.5–13% of people may have non-celiac gluten sensitivity.
 Therefore, consuming couscous could be harmful to these individuals (

 Though couscous contains limited amounts of blood-sugar-lowering protein, it’s fairly high in carbs, with 36 grams per cup (157 grams) (1).

 Those with blood sugar issues or diabetes should be cautious when consuming moderate- to high-carb foods.
 These foods may cause a spike in blood sugar, which can have a variety of negative health effects (